1963: THE BEGINNING

 1970's - 80's

-Now a Doctor of medicine Leo continued to juggle his time between his medical practice and his first love Surfa Sam, but inevitably his new found professional career took precedence with the factory eventually closing its doors in the early 1980's after selling over 250,000 skateboards during the initial incarnation.
+Despite becoming a Doctor of Medicine, Leo continued to juggle his time between his medical practice and his first love, Surfa Sam.
+However, his professional career eventually took precedence, and the factory had to close its doors in the early 1980s after selling over 250,000 skateboards during its initial incarnation.

 SURFA SAM TODAY

 Surfa Sam is Australia’s oldest skateboard manufacturing company producing traditional hand-shaped “Sidewalk Surfers”, quality clothing, and accessories.
 A pioneer among the worlds first skate brands, we appreciate heritage and honour this tradition by remaining true to our brands original vision, creating products that are deeply rooted in classic surf/skate style.